KenKundert/proposed_nt_tests/README.rst

 load_in (str):
     This is a string that will be fed into a NestedText load function.
-This string contain a *NestedText* document, though those that document may contain errors.
+This string contains a *NestedText* document, though those that document may contain errors.

 load_out (None | str | list | dict):